Phone-GWP-group

 Customer returns due to transit damage not only damages your business financially, but also harms your reputation

-Are you shipping lots of expensive products / equipment?
+Are you shipping lots of expensive products or equipment?

-As mentioned in the last point, one of the key considerations when weighing up whether to use foam inserts is the value and volume of items that you are sending.
+As mentioned in the last section, one of the key considerations when weighing up whether to use foam inserts is the value and volume of the items you are sending.

-For example, if you are increasingly finding that you are sending low volumes of very high-value items, then custom foam inserts (and potentially appropriate cases too) are almost certain to be a good fit for your business.
+For example, suppose you are increasingly finding that you are sending low volumes of very high-value items.
+In that case, custom foam inserts (and potentially appropriate cases, too) are almost sure to be a good fit for your business.

-However, mid-volume items (such as TVs or automotive parts) that are sent in high volumes may require a lower quality of foam packaging that can be mass produced more cost effectively such as Stratocell (compared with intricate Plastazote® inserts at least).
+However, mid-volume items (such as TVs or automotive parts) sent in high volume may require lower-quality foam packaging that can be mass-produced more cost-effectively, such as Stratocell foam (as opposed to intricate Plastazote foam inserts).

-The exception to this is if multiple parts are being sent in single containers as part of a manufacturing supply chain, whereby foam dunnage and dividers can make a huge difference to the number of parts or components being rejected.
+The exception to this is when multiple parts are sent in a single container as part of a manufacturing supply chain, in which case foam dunnage and dividers can make a massive difference in the number of parts or components rejected.

-The bottom line is that you need an understanding of whether the cost of the different types of foam will be offset by the reduction in transit damage achieved.
+The bottom line is that you need to understand whether the cost of the different types of foam will be offset by the reduction in transit damage they achieve.

 Failure to keep customers happy (and risking repeat business)